IBM-Bluemix-Docs/mobilefoundation/mfp-logging-and-tracing.md

 # Logging and tracing
 {: #logging-and-tracing}

 {{site.data.keyword.mobilefoundation_long}} helps you with logging and tracing of your app.
-This section explains hot to familiarize yourself with logging and tracing of your app.
+This section explains how to familiarize yourself with logging and tracing of your app.
 {: shortdesc}

 ## Accessing server logs